long5436/Ryzentosh-Acer-aspire-7-A715-42G-Opencore-EFI/README.md

 - Headphones: ~~(I didn't test it)~~ Fixed -> working
 - Sleep: ~~(same as above)~~ -> fixed

+## Troubleshoot:
+- If the machines codes listed above fail to boot, it may be due to an SSD incompatibility issue.
+If this happens, check your ssd brand and see if it supports it, if not then you need to replace the ssd with a new one.

 ## Thanks all tester
 - R4XX: Phạm Sáng Tỏ: [sangto2906](https://github.com/sangto2906)